blue-luke/serverless-tutorial/README.md

 # Getting Started with Serverless Stack (SST)

-This project was bootstrapped with [Create Serverless Stack](https://docs.serverless-stack.com/packages/create-serverless-stack).
+This project was bootstrapped with [Create Serverless Stack].

+It is a simple project designed to expose API endpoints using serversless stack (SST - (https://docs.serverless-stack.com/packages/create-serverless-stack)) technology.

 Start by installing the dependencies.